solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

 ## Sample application deployment steps

+The deployment strategy applied in this sample application focuses on updating project environment variables instead of global environment variable configuration.

 1. Log into the Azure Portal.
 Search for and create Azure Web App + Database resources in the Marketplace.

    - Select the Marketplace button.